SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Thanks to you," Pinkie said as she gave Fluttershy a big hug.

-Fluttershy hugged back, "you're welcome."
+Fluttershy hugged back.
+"You're welcome."

-After the hug was over Pinkie stood up, "I'll be back with those pancakes."
+After the hug was over Pinkie stood up.
+"I'll be back with those pancakes."

 "Okay," Fluttershy said.